Proven Success

 Her producing experience ranges from charity events to live specials, theatre, radio, new media, and film.
 She has produced three award-winning micro-budget projects that played in the international film festival circuit and went on to acquire worldwide distribution.

 Jill’s comedy series Second Shot won picture of the year at London’s LFest.
 She won two Audience Choice Awards at Logo's NewNowNext Awards, and three Curve Magazine Awards for her two-season ensemble comedy We Have to Stop Now.
-Her most recent feature, Under the Influencer, is due to hit the film festival circuit in 2024.
+Her most recent feature, Under the Influencer, has taken home best feature at four festivals in 2024 and continues its run in 2025.

 Keisha Zollar: Creative Producer & Director